 The couples counsellor will also help you find ways of communicating more effectively and resolving conflict.

 It is unrealistic to think that, as a couple in a marriage or life partnership, you can avoid conflict altogether.
 This may involve renegotiating your relationship and helping you to build a more realistic and deeper partnership.

 Issues that are often worked through in couples counselling include affairs, separation, divorce, conflict, sex or lack of, money and self esteem.

 Learning to manage and respect your differences is also an important part of couples work.

 It may be that you come to the conclusion that you can no longer be together.
 Couples counselling can help in creating a positive “ending” for the relationship.

 Take the first step to a stronger relationship with Couples Counselling

-Therapists who offer couples counselling at Barnsbury Therapy Rooms are Kate McGeever, Kathy Gale, Roberta Musillo, Angela Marks ,Catherine Nendick, Amerjit Mann, Ruth Pimenta, Saul de Groen, Sophie Boss, Debbie Isaacs, Jess Leigh and Corinne Sweet.
+Therapists who offer couples counselling at Barnsbury Therapy Rooms are Kate McGeever, Kathy Gale, Roberta Musillo, Angela Marks ,Catherine Nendick, Amerjit Mann, Ruth Pimenta, Saul de Groen, Sophie Boss, Debbie Isaacs, Tony Charles and Corinne Sweet.